wongcyrus/AzureOpenAILive2DChatbot/README.md

 4. Run ```./deploy.sh```
 5. After the deployment completed, you will have a new repo uniquePrefix+"AzureOpenAILive2DChatbotCICD".
 6. Rerun the failed GitHub Actions.
 7. Open Microsoft Azure Storage Explore and update users table.
-Both PartitionKey and RowKey are the email.
+Both PartitionKey and RowKey are the email, please follow sample_data for batch import.

 > Deployment of cognitiveAccount/openAiCognitiveAccount may timeout and you may need to re-run the deployment after the creation completed.